Technology is ubiquitous today – it has pervaded every business process that you can think of (including areas like appreciation, coaching etc)

 This is similar to the question of when you move into a new city and want to decide ‘Rent Vs Buy’.
 Even though the analogies don’t fully hold in this scenario, there are quite a few things like upfront costs, time and energy to build to requirements, cost of wrong choices made, expertise etc which will cause the same level of emotional burden.
 Not a psychology student but having spent the ‘hours’ in this space I can clearly vouch for a few powerful advantages of cloud over on-premise/in-house products even with stellar in-house IT teams.

 - The Real ‘Total Cost of Ownership’ – Most conversations around this choice are on price!
 But most of it is limited to a specific number per employee or Capex Vs Opex decision.
-What we need to actually consider is all the costs that this choice entails or ‘The Total Cost of Ownership’ – this includes the cost of a product, implementation costs, and cost of maintenance – power, IT, personnel, data costs, support etc. If you consider all this we have a clear winner in cloud product over a 5-year horizon with at least a 50% cost effectiveness
+What we need to actually consider is all the costs that this choice entails or ‘The Total Cost of Ownership’ – this includes the cost of a product, implementation costs, and cost of maintenance – power, IT, personnel, data costs, support etc. If you consider all this we have a clear winner in cloud product over a 5-year horizon with at least a 50% cost effectiveness.

 - Overall Functional Quality of the product – The usual on-premise product developers are focused on the technical aspects of the product rather than the ‘business solution’.
-The cloud players by virtue of having to build a superset model will have a much deeper understanding in the particular domain to build a more functionally relevant product.
+The cloud players by virtue of having to build a superset model will have a much deeper understanding of the particular domain to build a more functionally relevant product.

 - Flexibility with a big F – With the changing business realities, there is a fundamental need to be ‘open’ – open APIs to integrate with other organization products, modular build to pay/choose as you go, a product that doesn’t need a change request when you upgrade an organization policy.
 On-premise systems are generally built in a limited mindset/philosophy for the present reality and specific need of the client.

 - Security from the best – Security is another very pertinent question that comes up during this choice!
 A major myth is ‘on-premise is internal so my data is safer’.
 Picture this – there is a hacker who is trying to break into your system and data, who do you trust to keep it more secure – someone who spends all time protecting data like an Amazon or Microsoft or your in-house team?
-Or differently, but do you trust the locker at home or at bank better for your valuables?
+Or differently, but do you trust the locker at home or at the bank better for your valuables?

 I hope I have made my case here but would love to hear from anyone who can help me learn more about this.
 But from what I see around, the sky is definitely getting busy!